osic/ref-impl/documents/osic-docs/provision-deploy-host.rst

 **NOTE:** to deploy a host through ILO:

-1. Find the host ILO ip address through a web browser.
+1. Open a web browser and browse to the host's ILO IP address.
-2. Login with the ILO credentials.
+2. Login with the ILO credentials
 3. Request a **remote console** from the GUI (.NET console for windows or Java console for other OSes).
 4. To deploy the server, select the **Virtual Drives** tab from the ILO